Now, a ransomware that locks your computer! Govt issues alert on 'Locky'

 -

-The government today issued an alert on spread of new malware 'Locky Ransomware' that can lock computers and demand ransom for unlocking them.
+The government on Sunday issued an alert on spread of new malware 'Locky Ransomware' that can lock computers and demand ransom for unlocking them.

 "Alert regarding spam spreading Locky Ransomware issued today by @IndianCERT...," Electronics and IT Additional Secretary Ajay Kumar tweeted.